rollkit/docs/docs/tutorials/bitcoin.md

 cd hello
 ``` -->

-## Running a local Bitcoin network
+## 🏃‍♂️Running a local Bitcoin network

 Set up the config for regtest (local network):